 - Catalysed a portfolio of multi-partner innovation projects, leveraging £18m of direct and £35m of indirect investment.

 - Assisted over 100 companies in innovation and translation activities

-We will continue to support our members in the RegenMed community and 2012 has so far been a busy year for Regener8.
+We will continue to support our industry, academic and clinical members in the RegenMed community.
 Operationally, we have consolidated our links with the Medical Technologies Innovation and Knowledge Centre (IKC) to form a strategic alliance of the two organisations – funded by the Technology Strategy Board, EPSRC and BBSRC.
 This has enabled us to improve our integration with the wider UK medical technologies community whilst retaining our focus on the translation of regenerative technologies into therapies.

 - National influencing – Regener8 has a very strong membership base in both industry and academic settings and knowledge of publically-funded support infrastructure and this will be used to further develop our national role and national platform.

 - International partnership developments: our current focus is on the identification of potential strategic partner organisations in Singapore, China and North America.

 - Delivery and oversight of the N8 Proof of Concept projects and facilitation of their pathway to commercialisation.

 - Development of academic innovation and translation capability.

 - Stronger N8 collaborations – strengths gained from N8 experts working together and the attractiveness of this pool of expertise to UK regenerative medicine companies will be explored.

 Executive Director: Professor John Fisher